-Have you ever been so shocked by a person’s ugliness that you had to stop to admire how bad they look?
+Have you ever been so shocked by something so ugly that you had to stop to admire its very nature?
 That’s how you will feel when you see this roundup of ugliest vehicles.
-The word ugly doesn’t wholly define how bad these cars look so I’m going to add some more vocabulary: they’re grotesque, hideous, repulsive, unattractive and any other terrible word you can think of.
-The Fiat Multipla and the Pontiac Aztek are the most famous ugly cars out there, but you’ll be shocked to know that they look like beauty queens when they’re compared to some other more hideous cars.
+The word ugly doesn’t wholly define how bad these cars look so I’m going to add some more vocabulary: they’re grotesque, fetid, repulsive, unattractive and any other terrible word you can think of.
+The worst of it is their design, their face, their hideous nature serves no purpose other than to instill suffering and pain on your eyes.
+The Fiat Multipla and the Pontiac Aztek are the most famous ugly cars out there, but you’ll be shocked to know that they look like beauty queens when they’re compared to some others.
 Everybody translates beauty in their own way, but you’d have to be blind not to notice these vehicles’ faults.
 Fasten your seat belt; it’s time to go for a ride in some of the ugliest cars in the world.

 Continue scrolling to keep reading

 The X-90 looks like it was born from an inbred family, and left to fend for itself.
-It looks like some spoilt Japanese food that can only be fed to the pigs.
+It looks like some expired sushi that can only be fed to the pigs.
 Just looking at it makes me sick!
-It’s much uglier than its close sibling, the Suzuki .
+It's much uglier than its close sibling, the Suzuki Sidekick.
 Its parents must have been sister and brother because it has bad teeth and close-set eyes.
 Someone needs to rush it to a hospital because it is definitely sick.